timmak/arc-docs/en/aws/reference-npm-run-scripts.md

 ## <a href=#arc-sandbox id=arc-sandbox>`sandbox`</a>

-Start a local webserver and in memory DyanmoDB instance:
+Start a local webserver and in-memory DyanmoDB instance:

 ```bash
 npm start
 ```

-> Works super well with [Nodemon](https://nodemon.io)
+Tip: Works super well with [Nodemon](https://nodemon.io)!

 ---

 ## <a href=#arc-modules id=arc-modules>`modules`</a>

-Install a module to all `.arc` defined functions in `./src`:
+Install a module to all `.arc`-defined functions in `./src`:

 ```bash
 npm run install lodash
 ```

-Link a local module to all `.arc` defined functions in `./src`:
+Link a local module to all `.arc`-defined functions in `./src`:

 ```bash
 npm run link src/md
 ```

-Uninstall a module from all `.arc` defined functions in `./src`:
+Uninstall a module from all `.arc`-defined functions in `./src`:

 ```bash
 npm run uninstall lodash
 ```

-Update a module in all `.arc` defined functions in `./src`:
+Update a module in all `.arc`-defined functions in `./src`:

 ```bash
 npm run update lodash